ldijkman/async-esp-fs-webserver/docs/data/readme.md

 content for WebServer LittleFS ESP filesystem

-files may be newer as on your ESP
+files may be changed / newer as on your ESP FileSystem

 you could copy paste the code to your ESP witch Ace editor